jogengnagel/Seminararbeit/src/chapters/2_Basics.typ

 == Pull vs. Push
 Push (UDP)
-temporary connections, a little bit more performant anything can push to server easy to have 1:n client server connection with exact replicated data easy to model shortlived batch jobs, where pull based might loose some short lived metrics
+temporary connections, a little bit more performant anything can push to server (good and bad) easy to have 1:n client server connection with exact replicated data easy to model shortlived batch jobs, where pull based might loose some short lived metrics easy setup (oneliner)

 Pull(Http)
 reliability
 Authenticity due to tcp
-Known number of targets
-Easy encription tls serverside on demand data retrieving and debug cause of silence (network or client down?)
+Known number of targets but requires registry and client discovery (like kubernetes) Easy encription tls serverside on demand data retrieving and debug cause of silence (network or client down?) requires client to run http server

 == Grafana
 query, visualize, alert on, and explore your metrics, and more (not needed in this frame)